SquadFM/Squad-Field-Manual/README.md

 - If you're incapacitated you could say "I'm down.
 Enemy on YOURNAMEHERE's position" on local voice chat.
 Your SL or FTL can use their map and look for a faded arrow (faded green if it's someone from your own squad, otherwise faded blue) and hover over it to see if it's you and mark it.
 However, it's usually best to give some indication of where you are (especially over squad chat).
 - FTLs should mark any callouts on the map to decrease SL load.
 - The map is split up into grids.
 A grid is a network of evenly spaced horizontal and vertical lines used to identify locations on a map.
 Each grid has a number and a letter, which you can see on the edge of the map, A1 being top left and J10 being bottom right.
 - Each of these grids is further divided into subgrids, called keypad.
 Keypad is a subdivision of the grid location which is numbered like the layout of a keypad on your PC keyboard.
-1 is bottom left, 3 is bottom right, 7 is the top left, 9 is the top left, and 5 is in the center.
+1 is bottom left, 3 is bottom right, 7 is the top left, 9 is the top right, and 5 is in the center.
 Just like the 1-9 on your keyboard numpad.
 It allows you to very quickly give a precise location.
 - Grid locations should be used rarely.
 It's time-consuming to bring up the map and to figure out what grid you're referring to.
 Better to say "Enemy BTR north-west of the objective, on the road" rather than "Enemy BTR A5-6-4".
 Grid coordinates are handy though when there's an enemy HAB somewhere without any landmarks to reference.
 - Call vehicles out to teammates and SL with the minimum information you know.
 Does it have tracks?
 Mention that.
 Which way is it moving?
 Etc.
 - The more effective you can communicate the location of the enemy, the more quickly and more efficiently that you and your team can deal some death in their direction.
 Weight of fire and accuracy of fire wins firefights.